-Meanwhile the first coffee house in America opened in 1689.
-Merchants Coffee House opened in 1737 and it became an important meeting place.
+Meanwhile the first coffee house in America opened in Boston, Massachusetts in 1689.
+Merchants Coffee House opened in New York in 1737 and it became an important meeting place.
 In America drinking coffee rather than tea became patriotic after the Boston Tea Party of 1773 (a protest against a British tax on tea).

 In the early 18th century the Dutch began growing coffee in Indonesia.
 Also in the 18th century people began growing coffee in Brazil.
 By the early 19th century coffee plantations in Brazil were booming.
 In the 20th century a vast amount of coffee was grown in Uganda.
 The modern coffee percolator was invented in 1889 by Hanson Goodrich.